BLACK FRIDAY SALE 40% OFF on new purchases, early renewals, or upgrades. Click here to apply Discount

 - People who think Gutenberg is great and works fairly well, but it has some issues.

-- People who absolutely hate Gutenberg (i.e. the folks behind ClassicPress)
+- People who hate Gutenberg (i.e., the folks behind ClassicPress)

-I fall somewhere between 1 and 2 – I love Gutenberg and the new editing experience is definitely a step forward, but from time to time I’m still bothered by how the editor behaves and that (in rare cases) some things still don’t function as expected.
+I fall somewhere between 1 and 2 – I love Gutenberg, and the new editing experience is a step forward.
+However, I’m occasionally bothered by how the editor behaves and that (in rare cases) some things still don’t function as expected.

-It will take some time for the new editor to mature, so this is all understandable.
-I see how Gutenberg is an important step forward for publishers and web designers with its goal being to bridge the visual gap between what content looks like when crafted in the admin area and how it is rendered on the frontend, which is why I choose to embrace the change, not to fight it.
+It will take some time for the new editor to mature, so this is understandable.
+I see how Gutenberg is an important step forward for publishers and web designers, with its goal being to bridge the visual gap between what content looks like when crafted in the admin area and how it is rendered on the front-end, which is why I choose to embrace the change, not to fight it.

-As you can all probably tell, I can’t wait to see what the future of WordPress in 2019 will look like 🤓but without further ado, let me hand off to the WordPress community.
+As you can tell, I can’t wait to see what the future of WordPress in 2019 will look like 🤓but without further ado, let me handoff to the WordPress community.

 Here’s what they had to say about what they expect, want, and predict for WordPress in 2019.